 Amazon DSP and Ad Targeting

-- Behavioral targeting hones in on customers who have shown behaviors such as browsing around your category over the past 30 days.
+- Behavioral Targeting hones in on customers who have shown behaviors such as browsing around a specific product category over the past 30 days.

 - Remarketing re-engages with customers who have previously interacted with your brand or products.